xtdb/xtdb/docs/query.md

 ### Indexes

 The main complication in Crux is [bitemporality](bitemp.md).
-This should be provided as a context to the query by the user, and the as of view should be automatically resolved for both business and transaction time for the user.
+This should be provided as a context to the query by the user, and the `as-of` view should be automatically resolved for both business and transaction time for the user.
 This is one of Crux main differentiating features.